Park-Jong-Geon/EDFM/README.md

 #### 2. CUDA

-For installations in CUDA environments, you only need to modify jaxlib version accordingly in dbn.yaml
+For installations in CUDA environments, you only need to modify `jaxlib` version accordingly in `edfm.yaml`

 ## Install datasets